All Collections

 From corporate communications, tutorial & training or animated explainer videos, setting the tone with properly delivered narration will add the required polish to set your videos apart.

-Feel free to browse any of the voice artists we have associated with Shootsta.
+Feel free to browse any of the voice over artists available in our network in your Shootsta Project Voice Over tab.
 Choose a style or read such as Conversational, Informative, Upbeat, Authoritative or Empathetic.

-Take note of the Artist’s name and associated code, and add this into your brief along with a clear narration script in a Word Doc or PDF.
+Take note of the Artist’s name, and add this into your brief along with a clear narration script in a Word Doc or PDF.

-Make sure to provide the final audio file alongside your video footage to your video project in Shootsta!
+Make sure to provide the final audio file alongside your video footage to your video project in Shootsta or chat with your Production Team Lead about how best to share the file.

 What comes first, the video or the voice-over?